 configurations used in bootstrapping and connecting to the control plane

 nodes.
 However, a Pod running on a node does not necessarily need this

 information, which contains sensitive data, like the node's service account key.

 You can lock down sensitive instance metadata paths by disabling legacy APIs and

 by using metadata concealment.

 Metadata concealment ensures that Pods running in your cluster are not able to

 access sensitive data by filtering requests to fields such as the

-Most workloads running in Google Kubernetes Engine need to communicate with other services that could be running either inside or outside of the cluster.
+Most workloads running in GKE need to communicate with other services that could be running either inside or outside of the cluster.
 You can use several different methods to control what traffic is allowed to flow through your clusters and their Pods.